ibm-cloud-docs/mas-ms/limitations-exclusions.md

 ## 3rd Party Applications
 {: #3rd-party-applications}

-Maximo Application Suite Managed Services will not host or support any 3rd party application.
-3rd Party applications hosted outside the MS environment can be integrated to applications with the Suite provided they follow standard integration protocols.
+Maximo Application Suite Managed Services will not host or support any 3rd party applications.
+3rd Party applications hosted outside the MAS-MS environment can be integrated to applications with the Suite provided they follow standard integration protocols.

 ## Access
 {: #access}

-Clients will not have access to the operating system, file system or overall administration of the Suite.
+Clients will not have access to the operating system, file system or overall system administration of the Suite.
 DBAdmin access or direct updating of the database is not allowed.

 ## MAS Administrator Functions
 {: #mas-administrator-functions}